Phil Schiller: Apple Will Not Change Decision on 'Hey' Email App, No App Store Rule Updates Imminent

 Apple does have a rule that requires apps that offer subscriptions and purchase options on the web and elsewhere to also provide in-app purchases so users can sign up right on an iPhone or an iPad, but the company makes an exception for "Reader" apps.

 Netflix and Spotify, for example, have apps in the App Store where users can't sign up for their services in the app itself and must already have an existing account.
-Hey wanted to use the same exception as other "Reader" apps, which Apple views as apps that display external content like music, books, and movies, but Schiller says that Hey does not quality as a "Reader" app.
+Hey wanted to use the same exception as other "Reader" apps, which Apple views as apps that display external content like music, books, and movies, but Schiller says that Hey does not qualify as a "Reader" app.

 "We didn't extend these exceptions to all software," said Schiller.
 "Email is not and has never been an exception included in this rule."
 According to Schiller, Apple made an error approving the original version of the Hey app, and it should have been rejected.
 Apple did actually reject Hey's Mac App Store app, but the iOS app slipped by.